-Average Length of Stay: While average length of stay is longer nationally and statewide, Eden expects that length of stay for the first two full years of operation will initially be lower due to ramping up outreach to the new underserved, dual-eligible patients.
-As outreach and referral sources mature, patients will elect earlier hospice admission.
-As patient admissions increase, there will simultaneously be shorter delays in admission to hospice.
-As outreach expands, patients who previously never considered that they were eligible for hospice (e.g., congestive heart failure or early dementia will select hospice care - these types of conditions normally have longer lengths of stay.
-Taken together, over time, the assumption is that the Eden Spokane hospice service will have a length of stay of at least the statewide average.
+Average Length of Stay: While average length of stay is longer nationally.
+Eden expects that length of stay for the first two full years of operation will mirror the state average length of stay.
+As patient admissions increase due to Eden's outreach efforts, patient(s) length of stay will also increase.
+Furthermore, patients who previously were never considered eligible for hospice (e.g., congestive heart failure or early dementia) will select hospice care - these types of conditions normally have longer lengths of stay.

-Patient Days and Average Daily Census are both products of simple algebraic equations, e.g., Patient days divided by 365 days equals Average Daily Census in this case because no leap year is involved.
+Patient Days and Average Daily Census are both products of simple algebraic equations, e.g., Patient days divided by 365 or 366 days equals Average Daily Census in this case because a leap year is involved in the projections.

-3. Identify any factors in the planning area that could restrict patient access to hospice services.
+4. Identify any factors in the planning area that could restrict patient access to hospice services.